 Careful planning and teamwork are critical when problem-solving.
 A business unable to solve problems is not going to last very long.
 No matter how disruptive they may claim to be.
 When solving problems, it’s important not to make it up as you go along or worse, expecting an issue to go away by itself.
 So we offer 10 ways to catch and solve business problems quicker.

-And like most things in life, the critical bit of problem-solving is the part you do before you take action.
-The following is a 10 step process to catch and solve business problems quicker.
-And the following ten-step process can help you make it that way:
+And like most things in life, the critical bit of problem-solving is the part you do before you any take action at all.
+The following is a 10 step process to catch and solve business problems quicker:

 1. Provide clarity and understanding of the problem

 Never assume everyone in your team and sphere of influence understands the problem the same way you do.
 Anyone asked to take the bins out when there is an important football game on the TV can vouch for that.
 Before you do anything, agree a written definition of the business problem.

 Big problems are usually built with many different aspects and causes.
 It would help if you spent some time identifying and listing all the facets of the problem.

 To see the problem from different angles, group the elements of the problem into defined baskets.
 Place the features of the issue into the baskets that make sense to you.
 These could be people, money, processes, marketing, but they can be anything.
 These categories are up to you, what comes into your mind.
 Don’t limit thoughts to a defined list.

 Work with your team to rank the baskets that influence the overall problem.
 Are there any baskets you can combine or split even further?